-Siemens created a workaround to mitigate an incorrect file permissions vulnerability in APOGEE Insight, according to a report on ICS-CERT.
+Siemens created an update to mitigate an incorrect file permissions vulnerability in APOGEE Insight, according to a report on ICS-CERT.

 Network & Information Security Ltd. Company and HuNan Quality Inspection Institute reported this issue directly to Siemens.

-All versions of APOGEE Insight suffer from the issue.
+All versions of APOGEE Insight prior to 3.15 suffer from the issue.

 This vulnerability could allow authenticated users of the operating system to modify application data for the affected product.